 Develop and execute for each region of the world a plan to ensure that local enterprises and entrepreneurs fully and on equal terms can make use of ICANN’s services including new gTLD’s.

 Increase GAC early involvement in the various ICANN policy processes (tied to ATRT 1 Recommendation 12)

-10. [Tentative recommendation to be reexamined after receiving the report of the independent expert.]
-The Board, through the BGRI working group, should facilitate early engagement of governments, via the GAC, in ICANN’s policy development processes.
-Issues to consider include, but are not limited to: whether or not the current siloed structured of SO/AC’s is supportive of early GAC engagement; whether there is a systematic way to regularly engage with other stakeholders that facilitates information exchanges and sharing of ideas/opinions, both in face to face meetings and intersessionally; and, whether the Bylaws need to be amended to ensure that GAC advice is considered prior to policy recommendations being sent to the Board.
+Recommendation was merged and concepts included in the recommendations related to cross community development processes.

+.